NSSAC/slurm-hpc-workflows/docs/rivanna-setup.md

-# Howto setup ray-hpc-workflows on Rivanna
+# How to setup ray-hpc-workflows on Rivanna

 ## Setup your personal minforge environment